Bruce Bruce-Porter

-Harry Edwin Bruce Bruce-Porter (5 February 1869 – 15 October 1948) K.B.E., C.M.G., M.D. was a British physician and writer.
+Sir Harry Edwin Bruce Bruce-Porter (5 February 1869 – 15 October 1948) K.B.E., C.M.G., M.D. was a British physician and writer.

 Early life and education

 Harry Edwin Bruce Porter (later Bruce-Porter) was born at Woolwich on 5 February 1869, third son of Captain Joseph Porter (d.
 1905), of the Royal Artillery.
 He was educated at the London Hospital and qualified in 1892.
 Bruce-Porter won numerous scholarships including the Anatomy-Physiology Scholarship (1889-1890) and Practical Anatomy Scholarship (1891-1892) at London Hospital Medical College.
 He also won the Duckworth Nelson Scholarship in Practical Medicine and Surgery (1892-1893), a Scholarship in Clinical Medicine (1892-1893) and Hon.
 Mention Military Medicine and Clinical Medicine and Surgery from Netley Hospital in 1898.

 Career

 Bruce-Porter joined the Army Medical Staff and was promoted to surgeon-captain.
 After resigning, he started his own private medical practice in the West End of London.
 During WWI he was recalled to service and promoted to manage the third London General Hospital where he was the head of a team of London consultants.
 He went to Mesopotamia and was in command of No. 40 British General Hospital and was awarded the C.M.G in 1917.
 He also worked as a physician to King Edward VII's Hospital for Officers.
 In 1919 then a colonel, he was honoured for his services with the K.B.E.
 Bruce-Porter was a Fellow of the Institute of Public Health, a member of the Council of the Imperial Service College Trust, a vice-president of the Shaftesbury Society and Ragged School Union and a Knight of Grace of the Order of St. John of Jerusalem.

 In his later years he became associated with Sir William Arbuthnot Lane and was a founding member of the New Health Society.
 Similar to Lane he promoted dietary reform ideas and was a leading activist for The Sunlight League.
 Bruce-Porter promoted an ovo-lacto vegetarian diet.
 He argued against meat eaters and strict vegetarians.
 He is quoted as saying that the "best all-round diet is one made up of wholemeal bread, butter, milk, eggs, vegetables, fruit and cheese".
 He was an advocate of fasting and opened a fasting centre at Preston Deanery Hall, Northampton.

 Bruce-Porter died on 15 October 1948 in Somerset.